-We undertook a tour of the premises, met with Mr David Little, Responsible Individual, the practice manager and three dental nurses.
-We reviewed relevant records and documents in relation to the day to day operation of the practice.
+We undertook a tour of some areas of the premises, met with Ms Orla Fisher, Registered Manager, Ms Alison Rae, Compliance Facilitator for Portman Healthcare Ltd, Mr Glen Curry, Head of Regulatory for Portman Healthcare Ltd and a dental nurse; reviewed relevant records and documents in relation to the day to day operation of the practice.

-We found evidence of good practice in relation to the management of medical emergencies; infection prevention and control; decontamination of reusable dental instruments; the practices' adherence to best practice guidance in relation to COVID-19; and governance arrangements.
+We found evidence of good practice in relation to the management of medical emergencies; infection prevention and control; decontamination of reusable dental instruments; and governance arrangements.
+The practice was found to be largely adhering to best practice guidance for Northern Ireland in relation to COVID-19.
+Portman Healthcare Ltd had in August 2020 introduced a Fallow Time Reduction Protocol across their practices in the UK.
+Whilst being a very comprehensive protocol, on examination and discussion it was noted that it did not fully reflect the current guidance on this matter in Northern Ireland.